ykyoshi/AKBot/README.md

 The default command prefix is '!'.
 Use '!help' to get help regarding commands.
 Use '!search {nickname|last name [first name]}' to search for a member.
-If search query contains multiple results, AKBot will list number them and add number emojis that the user can select to filter.
+If search query contains multiple results, AKBot will number them and add emojis that so users can select the correct result.
 ### Example
 '!search jurina' will return Matsui Jurina. '!search matsui jurina' will return Matsui Jurina. '!search Yokochan' will return Team 8's Yokoyama Yui. '!search Yokoyama Yui' will return a numbered list where 1️⃣ is Team A's Yokoyama Yui and 2️⃣ is Team 8's Yokoyama Yui, selecting the 1️⃣ or 2️⃣ emoji will return the correct result.